 Synonyms: chronic lung disease (CLD) of prematurity, BPD

-Bronchopulmonary dysplasia (BPD) is a chronic lung disease that most commonly occurs in premature infants who have needed mechanical ventilation and oxygen therapy for infant respiratory distress syndrome (RDS), but can also occur in immature infants who have had few signs of initial lung disease.
+BPD is a chronic lung disease that most commonly occurs in premature infants who have needed mechanical ventilation and oxygen therapy for infant RDS.
+However, it can also occur in immature infants who have had few signs of initial lung disease.
 Although the disorder is most often associated with premature birth, it can also occur in infants born at term who need aggressive ventilator therapy for severe, acute lung disease.

-- Breathing room air at 36 weeks post-menstrual age or discharge (whichever comes first) for babies born before 32 weeks, or
+- Breathing room air at 36 weeks of postmenstrual age or discharge (whichever comes first) for babies born before 32 weeks; or

-- breathing room air by 56 days postnatal age, or discharge (whichever comes first) for babies born after 32 weeks gestation.
+- Breathing room air by 56 days of postnatal age, or discharge (whichever comes first) for babies born after 32 weeks of gestation.

-- Need for <30% oxygen at 36 weeks postmenstrual age, or discharge (whichever comes first) for babies born before 32 weeks, or
+- Need for <30% oxygen at 36 weeks of postmenstrual age, or discharge (whichever comes first) for babies born before 32 weeks of gestation; or

-- need for <30% oxygen to 56 days postnatal age, or discharge (whichever comes first).
+- Need for <30% oxygen to 56 days pf postnatal age, or discharge (whichever comes first).

-- Need for >30% oxygen, with or without positive pressure ventilation or continuous positive pressure at 36 weeks postmenstrual age, or discharge (whichever comes first) for babies born before 32 weeks, or
+- Need for >30% oxygen, with or without positive pressure ventilation or continuous positive airway pressure (CPAP) at 36 weeks of postmenstrual age, or discharge (whichever comes first) for babies born before 32 weeks of gestation; or

-- need for >30% oxygen with or without positive pressure ventilation or continuous positive pressure at 56 days postnatal age, or discharge (whichever comes first) for babies born after 32 weeks' gestation.
+- Need for >30% oxygen with or without positive pressure ventilation or CPAP at 56 days of postnatal age, or discharge (whichever comes first) for babies born after 32 weeks of gestation.

-- The risk of bronchopulmonary dysplasia (BPD) rises with decreasing birthweight.
-Figures for incidence vary depending on criteria used.
-A recent study found that approximately half of all admissions, weighing <1,250 g, to a UK neonatal intensive care unit developed BPD.
+- Figures for incidence vary depending on criteria used.
+Using oxygen dependency at 28 days as the defining criteria, a UK study found that approximately half of all admissions, weighing <1250 g, to a UK neonatal intensive care unit, developed BPD.

 - Population-based studies show rates of BPD among surviving infants still hospitalised at 36 weeks after birth range from 13-35%.